Oneida people: Etymology

-The name Oneida is derived from the English pronunciation of Onyota'a:ka, the people's name for themselves.
-Onyota'a:ka means "People of the Standing Stone".
+The name Oneida is derived from the English pronunciation of Onʌyotaʼá꞉ka, (Note: Spelling varies across Oneida sources.
+Variants include Onʌyotaʼá꞉ka̱, OnΛyota'a:ka, Onʌyoteˀa·ká, Onyota’a:ká:, or Onyota'a꞉ka) meaning "People of the Standing Stone".
 This identity is based on an ancient legend.
 The Oneida people were being pursued on foot by an enemy tribe.
 As their enemies chased the Oneida into a clearing within the woodlands, they suddenly disappeared.
 The enemy could not find them, and so it was said that the Oneida had shapeshifted into the stones that stood in the clearing.
 As a result, they became known as the People of the Standing Stone.

 Older legends have the Oneida people identifying as Latilutakówa, the "Big Tree People", "People of big trees".
 Not much is written about this.
 Iroquoian elders would have to be consulted on the oral history of this identification.
-The association may correspond to Iroquoian concepts of the Tree of Peace and the associated belief system of the people.
+The association may correspond to Haudenosaunee concepts of the Tree of Peace and the associated belief system of the people.

 Individuals born into the Oneida Nation are identified according to their spirit name, or what may be called an Indian name, their clan, and their family unit within a clan.
 The people have a matrilineal kinship system, and children are considered to be born into the mother's clan, through which descent and inheritance passes.
 Each gender, clan, and family unit within a clan has particular duties and responsibilities in the tribe.
-Clan identities go back to the Creation Story of the Onyota'a:ka peoples.
+Clan identities go back to the Creation Story of the Onyotaʼa꞉ká꞉ peoples.
 The people identify with three clans: the Wolf, Turtle or Bear clans.
 Children take their social status from their mother's clan.
 Because of this, her eldest brother is a significant figure for the children, especially boys.
 He supervises the boys' passage into adulthood as men.